 The plaintiff has asked the US court to deliver the complaint to the Taiwan Taipei District Court through mutual legal assistance.
 In accordance with the provisions of Article 402, paragraph 1, paragraph 2 of the Code of Civil Procedure and the relevant practical opinions of the court, the legal documents have been legally delivered to USITC.
 In order to avoid the unfavorable judgment of the court, USITC appointed American lawyers to deal with the litigation.
 The defendant in the case (that is, the non-US foreign investor who was a party in the Fairfield series of funds) disputed the application of the US bankruptcy law and the jurisdiction of the US court.
 The US Court recognized the law does not apply to such defendants, therefore, rejected the plaintiff's request for the reason of international comity.
 The plaintiff has appealed to the Federal Second Circuit Court of Appeal.
 In August 2019, the plaintiff has appealed to the Supreme court of the US.
 The Supreme court of the US rejected the appeal and considered it as a protest; therefore, the case is back to Bankruptcy Court to hear the case.
 According to information reported by the U.S. attorneys engaged by the Company, there are legal deficiencies in the claim recorded in the plaintiff's complaint.
 The U.S. attorneys requested the court to reject the plaintiff's complaint on April 4, 2022.
 However, the US bankruptcy court rejected our claim on August 19 of the same year, and we have agreed to file our defense by November 1 of the same year.
 On February 22, 2023, the Company's lawyers and the plaintiff's attorneys completed the signing of the trial plan and submitted it to the US bankruptcy court.
-On April 10, 2023, both parties submitted the relevant information for the initial disclosure, and the Company has begun to collect and discover relevant evidence.
-The Company has served a response to the plaintiff's discovery briefs to the US bankruptcy court on November 27, 2023.
+On April 10, 2023, both parties submitted the relevant information for the initial disclosure, and the Company began to collect and discover relevant evidence.
+The Company served a response to the plaintiff's discovery briefs to the US bankruptcy court on November 27, 2023, and on May 31, 2024, the Company delivered a discovery briefing in response to the plaintiff's inquiry to the U.S. Bankruptcy Court and responded to the plaintiff's inquiry.
+The three private equity funds analysis report, investment decision, investment execution form, and monthly investment review report have been provided to the plaintiff.